sampie777/obs-scene-que/README.md

 #### Web Control HTTP API

-The OBS Scene Queue application can also be controlled by its HTTP API.
-For more info about using this API, see the [API documentation](docs/API.md).
+The OBS Scene Queue application can also be controlled by its build in webserver.
+This server can be enabled in the settings.
+Application restart is required after enabling/disabling the server.

+For more info about using this server, see the [API documentation](docs/API.md).

 #### Network Scanner